Marvel-Discord/marvel-discord-docs/docs/management/events/bookclub.md

 ### Graphics

 :::info[Figma Link]
 The (private) Figma design file can be found [here](https://www.figma.com/design/OCnVWcbeylHqSI4FVUxgxn/Bookclub).
 Please contact Rocked03 for access.
-You need to download a font to use this file - [Mona Sans](https://fonts.google.com/specimen/Mona+Sans).
+You need to download a font to use this file - [Mona Sans](https://github.com/mona-sans), and the [Figma Desktop app](https://www.figma.com/downloads/) for the font to work.
 :::

 There are two graphics that need to be made for each edition: the teaser and the announcement.